Alliedium/awesome-devops/24_networks_vlan_inside_hyper-v_cloud-init_01-nov-2022/practice.md

 -------------------------------------------------------------------------
 ## How to customize your cloud-init image

-User is able to customize cloud init images by running script available in awesome-linux-config project:
+User is able to customize cloud init images by running script from https://github.com/Alliedium/awesome-proxmox/tree/main/vm-cloud-init-shell:
 ```
 ./customize-cloud-init-images.sh
 ```